Seteco/Somorrostro/health-monitoring.md

   - `now`, which is resolved to current unix timestamp.

 You can find all the variables that can be used for a given chart, using `http://your.netdata.ip:19999/api/v1/alarm_variables?chart=NAME`.
 This will dump all the indexes from the chart's perspective.
+Example: [variables for the `system.cpu` chart of the registry](https://registry.my-netdata.io/api/v1/alarm_variables?chart=system.cpu).

 ## Alarm Actions